Semidefinite approximation for mixed binary quadratically constrained quadratic programs: Approximation bounds for the maximization model

 \subsection{The SDP Relaxation}

-By monotonicity, we can assume without loss of generality that the inequality constraint $\sum_{i\in\mathcal{M}}\beta_i\ge Q$ in \eqref{1.4} holds with equality, resulting in the following equivalent formulation: { } Define the global optimal solution for problem \eqref{P2} as ${\bar \bx}$, and its objective value as $v^{\max}_{{\rm QP}}$.
-Similar to the minimization model considered in Section~2, by relaxing the binary variables to continuous variables in the interval $[0,1]$, while using SDP relaxation for the continuous variables at the same time, we obtain the SDP relaxation problem for \eqref{P2}:{ } Similar to Lemma \ref{eqivalentlemma}, we can prove that problem \eqref{problemSDP} is equivalent to the SDP relaxation problem for both the discrete and the continuous constraints.
+By monotonicity, we can assume without loss of generality that the inequality constraint $\sum_{i\in\mathcal{M}}\beta_i\ge Q$ in \eqref{1.4} holds with equality, resulting in the following equivalent formulation:

+Define the global optimal solution for problem \eqref{P2} as ${\bar \bx}$, and its objective value as $v^{\max}_{{\rm QP}}$.
+Similar to the minimization model considered in Section~2, by relaxing the binary variables to continuous variables in the interval $[0,1]$, while using SDP relaxation for the continuous variables at the same time, we obtain the SDP relaxation problem for \eqref{P2}:

+Similar to Lemma \ref{eqivalentlemma}, we can prove that problem \eqref{problemSDP} is equivalent to the SDP relaxation problem for both the discrete and the continuous constraints.
 Let $(\hat\bfbeta,\bhX^{(2)})$ denote the optimal solution for this problem, and $v^{\max}_{{\rm SDP}}$ denote its optimal objective value.
 Obviously, we have $v^{\max}_{{\rm SDP}}\ge v^{\max}_{{\rm QP}}$.